-The content that you write about should be similar to the interests of the publication’s audience.
-It should also fill the void of content that doesn’t exist yet, if they do not have that content, they will entertain the pitch a bit more.
+The content that you write about should align with the interests of the publication’s audience.
+It should also fill the the void of content that doesn’t exist yet.
+After all, if they do not have that content, they will entertain the pitch a bit more.

 When you are creating your post, you should focus on trying to write the best version of the content for your topic.
-It will not only be good for getting published, but it also establishes your brand.
-Try and use visuals as well because it appeals to the audience more and adds value to your content.
+This is not only a good strategy for getting published, but it also establishes your brand.
+Try and use visuals as well because it appeals to the audience and adds value to your content.

 4) Target local TV stations and newspapers.

-They may not have the same visibility and popularity as other national media but are also worth giving a try for.
-Normally, everyone misses out on the local TV stations of their area because they are constantly on the hunt for national media, but there are other media websites that are always looking for something to post.
-It may take a bit more effort, but if you keep at it , you may be featured on national media eventually.
+While they may not have the same visibility and popularity as other national media, local outlets are worth reaching out to.
+Normally, everyone misses out on the local TV stations of their area because they are constantly on the hunt for national media.
+Even so, there are other media websites that are always looking for something to post.
+It may take a bit more effort, but if you keep at it, you may be featured on national media eventually.

 5) Create a PR event

-PR events can be perceived to be cheap and somewhat annoying way to attract customers, but they can also be wildly effective.
+PR events can be perceived to be an unsophisticated way to attract customers, but it can also be wildly effective.
 However, to make it effective, you need to use it sparingly.
 You should use this strategy as an additional part of media relations instead of making it the main part of your approach.

 You need to keep in mind that the main audience is the media, while the customers are secondary.
-It should obviously also be related to your brand and shouldn’t be too in people’s faces because it can also damage your brand.
-You need to ride the fine line where it is beneficial to you, but also makes the media interested in your brand.
+Your public relations strategy should obviously also be related to your brand.
+Moreover, you shouldn’t be too in people’s faces because such an approach can also damage your brand.
+You need to ride the fine line where it is beneficial to you, but also generates media interest in your brand.
 In order to stay ahead of the market, you need to do something that is different from the norm.
 Figure out what your competitors and doing, and do the opposite or at least something that attracts media outlets to you.